monarch-initiative/monarch-ui-new/README.md

 - `/.github` - GitHub Actions continuous integration workflows for testing and deploying the app.
 - `/dist` - Where the built app is outputted to after running `yarn build`.
 - `/figma` - Backup/local copy of Figma sketch for app.
-- `/public` - Folder whose contents get copied over verbatim to build folder.
+- `/public` - Folder whose contents gets copied over verbatim to build folder.
-  Use as little as possible.
+  Use as little as possible; prefer `/assets`.
 - `/src` - Main source code that gets compiled, along with installed packages in `/node_modules`, into the final product.
   - `/api` - Code that interfaces directly with any external services or data sources.
     As much as possible, data transformation should take place here, putting it into the desired format, leaving `.vue` files as mostly presentational (and some local UI state).
-    Data transformation should take place here as much as possible, keeping `.vue` files as presentational as possible.
+    Data transformation should take place here as much as possible, keeping `.vue` files mostly presentational and with minimal logic.
   - `/assets` - Static resources like images.
   - `/components` - Reusable building blocks of UI.
   - `/directives` - See [Vue directives](https://v3.vuejs.org/guide/custom-directive.html#custom-directives).